 The best places to stay in Hong Kong will be listed on this post, including Kowloon, Wan Chai, and other interesting districts in this unique Asian city

 The best areas to stay in Hong Kong are, in fact, some of the most amazing districts in Asia.
-Hong Kong’s history is unique, and it reflects in the city’s varied districts.
+The region’s history is unique, and it reflects in the city’s varied districts.

 Travel to Hong Kong: Overview